Columbia in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Bridges & Viaducts • War, US Civil.
 A significant historical date for this entry is June 28, 1863.

 Location.
 40° 1.808′ N, 76° 30.024′ W. Marker is in Columbia, Pennsylvania, in Lancaster County.
-Marker is at the intersection of Union Street and South 3rd Street, on the left when traveling west on Union Street.
+It is at the intersection of Union Street and South 3rd Street, on the left when traveling west on Union Street.
 Touch for map.
 Marker is at or near this postal address: 301 Union St, Columbia PA 17512, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Schroeder & Hinkle Pharmacy (about 700 feet away, measured in a direct line); Columbia Market House (about 800 feet away); Wright's Ferry Mansion (approx. 0.2 miles away); Columbia Fire Company (approx. 0.2 miles away); Zeamer's Pharmacy (approx. 0.2 miles away); Central National Bank of Columbia (approx. 0.2 miles away); Odd Fellows Hall (approx. 0.2 miles away); First National Bank (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Schroeder & Hinkle Pharmacy (about 700 feet away, measured in a direct line); Columbia Market House (about 800 feet away); Wright's Ferry Mansion (approx. 0.2 miles away); Columbia Fire Company (approx. 0.2 miles away); Zeamer's Pharmacy (approx. 0.2 miles away); Central National Bank of Columbia (approx. 0.2 miles away); Odd Fellows Hall (approx. 0.2 miles away); First National Bank (approx. 0.2 miles away).
 Touch for a list and map of all markers in Columbia.